 Mentoring Circles Program

 Fluor's Mentoring Circles Program gives employees broad exposure to leaders in a team-based setting.
-Mentors are diversity and inclusion "champions" who help the company
+Mentors are diversity, equity, and inclusion "champions" who help the company

 foster high levels of employee engagement.
 While involved in the program, participants have opportunities for informal dialogue, mentoring and learning, with both their mentors and their